Everything You Need to Know About Attending the 2025 Japanese GP

 High Attendance Expected at Suzuka

+Weekend attendances have been rising at Suzuka post-covid, with 229,000 fans at the circuit across three days in 2024, an increase of 7,000 on 2023, which itself was Suzuka’s best-attended F1 weekend since 2006.
 Suzuka’s record attendance figure is 361,000.
 That 3-day total was recorded in 2006 – the year before Fuji Speedway replaced Suzuka as host of the Japanese Grand Prix, when local manufacturer Honda last won a Grand Prix.

 The Japanese Grand Prix is one of the cheapest races to attend on the current Formula 1 calendar.
-Suzuka had the cheapest 3-day General Admission tickets and cheapest 3-day grandstand seats of any of the planned 23 races on the 2023 Formula 1 calendar – but races in Hungary and China rank cheaper than the Japanese Grand Prix in 2024.
+Suzuka had the cheapest 3-day General Admission tickets and cheapest 3-day grandstand seats in 2023, but races in Hungary and China ranked cheaper than the Japanese Grand Prix in 2024.
+Japanese Grand Prix tickets are also relatively cheap for local fans, costing just 4.56% of the average monthly wage – the cheapest of any race last year.

 Trackside at Suzuka

-Suzuka is universally one of the drivers’ favourite circuits thanks to its fast flowing esses and fearsome bends such as 130R.
+Suzuka is universally one of the drivers’ favorite circuits thanks to its fast flowing esses and fearsome bends such as 130R.
 Suzuka became one of the sport’s legendary tracks almost immediately, having hosted five dramatic title deciders in its first five races.

 No fewer than 21 Drivers’ and Constructors’ World Championships have been decided at this track in total, including Max Verstappen’s second title win in 2022 and Red Bull’s latest Constructors’ Championship victory at the track last year.